oatlog/oatlog/doc/report/main.typ

 #TODO[add paragraph mentioning how databases have been a useful tool, what indexes are, why they are
   useful]

-Recent developments in e-graphs for equality saturation @relationalematching @eqlog @egglog have shown that adding indexes to e-graph pattern-matching creates a structure that is very similar to relational databases and in particular Datalog @egglog.
+Recent developments in e-graphs for equality saturation @relationalematching @eqlog_algorithm @egglog have shown that adding indexes to e-graph pattern-matching creates a structure that is very similar to relational databases and in particular Datalog @egglog.
 Datalog is a declarative logic programming language that reasons bottom-up by inserting rows into tables.
 In fact, this similarity extends to the degree